segfault/autodiff/demo/channel/README.md

 where
 - Newton's method is used to find the roots of the gradient
-- Rprop minimized the squared norm of the gradient
+- Rprop minimizes the squared norm of the gradient

 ![Optimization](channel.png)